×

 Once we had the script flowing nicely with the right meter and rhyme scheme in place, it was a case of giving it to Huwa to work her magic with.
 We had a brief call to discuss things, but she managed to do it perfect justice without me hovering over her shoulder like a spectre!

-Then came the edit of the music track.
-All I had was a stereo track – not the stems of each instrument.
-With just the mixed music track, it can often be slightly harder to make it loop.
-However, I noticed the script had three distinct sections or 'acts' if you like, and the music had a fairly distinct 'epic' bit in the middle.
-Cutting the music into bits and placing each section where it was needed was relatively straightforward.
+Then came the edit of the music track – all I had was a stereo track, not the stems of each instrument.
+With just the mixed music track, it can often be slightly harder to make it loop but we managed.

 Luckily for me, we did the audio track before we got any animation done – very often, with these sorts of projects, the VO and music are right at the end.
 It made my job selecting takes and editing the music much easier, knowing that the animator would be syncing the animation to my mix.